ksu-auv-team/RoboSubSim/README.md

 * Download Unity Hub and get a free license
 * Add this project to Unity Hub
 * When launching it will ask you to get editor version `2023.1.8f1`, you need to install this version (higher might work)
+* The first launch will take a while, on launch go to `Assets/Scenes` and load the `StartScene` for editor mode.
-* It should be good to go now, the first launch will take a while.
+* It should be good to go now.
 * Tested with Windows 11 and Ubuntu22.04.
 The editor mode works in Ubuntu, but the build version will crash after resetting the scene several times (last tested)

 ### Note